 In fact, today one in four U.S. adults have two or more chronic conditions and more than half of older adults have three or more chronic conditions

 It’s evident that chronic disease is the single biggest threat to our health today.
-What is really needed to prevent and reverse chronic disease is behavior change.
-However, the reality is that behavior change is hard, and most people don’t know how to do it successfully.
+In order to prevent and reverse chronic disease, one needs behavior change.
+However, the reality is that behavior change is difficult, and most people don’t know how to do it successfully.

 Moreover, most doctors, nurses, and physician assistants aren’t trained in behavior change.
 Instead, they are trained in the “expert” model of care, where they simply tell patients what to do and expect them to do it.